 Theatre director Nick Pitt and his colleague, arts curator, Johanna Taylor, of the group No Stone Theatre, asked us to be involved in the development of a new play, Seeds of Hope.
 Its subject matter is the tragic story of Nikolai Vavilov, and the relevance of his life and legacy, which includes the N.I Vavilov Institute of Plant Industry in St Petersburg today.

 In February 2020, there were two runnings of the play in front of small invited audiences with discussion afterwards at the Rep, and at the Camden Theatre in London.
 Covid-19 has inevitably meant a change in plan.
-Fortunately, they received funding from Arts Council England to produce Seeds of Hope in a series of podcast episodes.
-And we will be advising them on today’s threats to our food supply system — including the continuing changes wrought by the pandemic.
+Fortunately, they received funding from Arts Council England to produce Seeds of Hope in a series of podcast episodes, and interviews about its creation (which will include an October interview by Nick Pitt with Kate Cooper).
+We continue to advise them on today’s threats to our food supply system — including the continuing changes wrought by the pandemic.

 The Empire Remains: A project led by Grand Union

 We were asked to be Grand Union’s advisor, in particular on the role sugar has taken in our diets, as part of their The Empire Remains project which runs from June 2019 for three years.

 We took part in their Stir Up Sunday event on 24th November 2019.
 Kate Cooper told a story about Peter, a slave on the Hillsborough sugar plantation on the island of Dominica.
 The only words he uttered to his interrogators, Your time is done now, resonate powerfully today.
 The history of his heroism is intertwined with the bloody, violent history of sugar, cotton and slavery behind Quarry Bank Mill in Styal and Kate’s family there.